rundeck/docs/docs/history/CVEs/README.md

 * Modify the file `$RDECK_BASE/server/config/log4j2.properties`, replace the string `%m` with `%m{nolookups}`

 Rundeck 3.4.7 has been released with the updated log4j dependency.

+Rundeck 3.3.15 will be released with the updated libraries on or before Wednesday December 15th, 2021.